 Activity organisers should ensure, upon arrival, that participants have completed a self-assessment for COVID-19 symptoms.
 Entry should be refused to anyone who is unable to provide assurance that they have done so and that to the best of their knowledge it is safe for them to take part.
 Anyone refused entry on this basis must be instructed to immediately self-isolate and to follow the steps set out above.

 Participants will be made aware of any increased risk associated with taking part in activity, based on the assessment undertaken by the governing or organising body.
 They should also be strongly advised to follow Welsh Government advice on how to protect yourself and others from coronavirus outside the sports setting, to reduce the risk to their fellow participants when they do attend.

 Travel to training and matches

-Participants to be encouraged to follow best practice for travel including minimising use of public transport and limiting car sharing.
+Participants to be encouraged to follow best practice for travel including minimising use of public transport (but complying with the mandatory use of face coverings where public transport is necessary) and limiting car sharing.
 Walk or cycle if you can.
 People from one household and extended household can travel together in a vehicle.

 Arrival at venues

 Clubs should strictly limit the time spent congregating at a venue before activity begins.
 Social and physical distancing measures must be applied at such times.
 Meet-up times should reflect this.
 This includes arriving changed and ready to begin the warm up, if possible, to minimise time spent waiting.